Please note the information on this page is for students from overseas. If you are a current USW student, see the information for outgoing students.

 - We accept the nomination subject to appropriate modules being available

-- You apply to us
+- You apply to us by the deadline

 - We may ask to see a portfolio or interview you for some courses, especially at postgraduate level

 - You confirm that you want the place

 - If a visa is required our Admissions department will assist you in getting the required paperwork